Doctoral Research: Examining Indigenous Consultation in Costa Rica

 COVID, Conservation & (Eco)tourism

 In addition to my doctoral research, I am also co-directing a side project titled, Conservation Beyond Crisis: Assessing Resilience and Adaptive Capacity at the Conservation-Tourism Nexus in Costa Rica.
-As one may imagine, the COVID-19 pandemic has profoundly impacted management and tourism in conservation and protected areas around the world.
-Cuts to funding and staff have exacerbated conservation threats such as illegal logging, poaching, and mining.
-Meanwhile, the crisis has also revealed the vulnerability of communities that rely on nature-based tourism for their livelihoods.
-This collaborative research project utilizes qualitative methods to investigate the current on-the-ground impacts and livelihood adaptation strategies in two of Costa Rica’s most well-known conservation and ecotourism hotspots: Monteverde and the Osa Peninsula.
-The overarching objective of the study is to develop a comprehensive understanding of the ongoing consequences and potential benefits of the pandemic and identify factors that contribute to greater community livelihood resilience.
+As one might imagine, the COVID-19 pandemic has had a profound impact on both the conservation and tourism sectors.
+The loss of tourist revenues has caused cascading socio-environmental effects within protected areas and tourism-dependent communities throughout the world.
+This collaborative research project utilizes qualitative methods to investigate the on-the-ground impacts and livelihood adaptation strategies in two of Costa Rica’s most well-known conservation and ecotourism hotspots: Monteverde and the Osa Peninsula.
+The overarching objective of the study is to develop a comprehensive understanding of the ongoing consequences and potential benefits of the pandemic, while also identifying factors that contribute to greater community livelihood resilience.

 This study is being conducted in collaboration with Dr. Jan Breitling and a team of international M.A. students within the Department of Environment and Development at the UN-mandated University for Peace in San José, Costa Rica.